 Initial treatment

 Treatment is started immediately - as soon as a full blood count and blood cultures have been taken.
-We do not wait for the results of the blood count or blood cultures.
+Clinicians do not wait for the results of the full blood count or blood cultures to commence treatment with intravenous (IV) antibiotics

 Important information

-Treatment should be started without delay even if the child or young person is apyrexial on presentation.
-Parental report of a pyrexia initiates treatment.
+Treatment should be started without delay even if the child or young person has no fever on presentation.
+Parental or patient report of a fever initiates treatment.

 Do not perform rectal examination or administer rectal medications.